microsoft/vscode-wiki/Copilot-Issues.md

     - Request id's for the failed requests (see notes on finding logs)
     - Screenshots and/or recordings of the issue you're experiencing
     - Any error logs from either the **Window** or **Copilot Chat** output channels (see notes on finding logs)
+    - _For network issues_: Use the command palette with the command `Developer: GitHub Copilot Chat Diagnostics` and attach this output as well to the issue.

 # Finding Logs

 Finding the relevant output logs is easily accomplished by doing the following:

-- Open the Command Pallette and use the command **Developer: Set Log Level...** and then set to **Trace**.
+- Open the Command Palette and use the command **Developer: Set Log Level...** and then set to **Trace**.
 If you would prefer to only do it for specific channels, you should do so for **Copilot Chat** and **Window**.
-- Open the Command Pallette (F1 or `cmd/ctrl+shift+p`) and use the command **Output: Show Output Channels...**.
+- Open the Command Palette (F1 or `cmd/ctrl+shift+p`) and use the command **Output: Show Output Channels...**.
 Then simply select the channel you're trying to copy from.
-- When looking for another output channel, you can either repeat the command pallette route, or use the dropdown at the upper right of the output channel.
+- When looking for another output channel, you can either repeat the command palette route, or use the dropdown at the upper right of the output channel.

 ![Screenshot 2025-06-23 at 1 47 23 PM](https://github.com/user-attachments/assets/29b35d2e-35b9-442a-82ba-b062c6b094c7)